If you're ready for a break after one of our free London walking tours, an affordable afternoon tea should hit the spot.

 One of the best options for location, history, and a picture-perfect setting.

-This is an excellent choice for a budget Afternoon Tea at just £16 per person.
+This is an excellent choice for a budget Afternoon Tea at just £35 per person - or, if you really want to indulge, you can have your afternoon tea with bottomless Prosecco for £55 per person!

 55 Aldwych, Holborn, WC2B 4BB – Closest Undergrounds: Temple or Holborn